 On June 11, 2021, the International Swaps and Derivatives Association ("ISDA") published the 2021 ISDA Interest Rate Derivatives Definitions ("2021 ISDA Definitions"), which will update and consolidate the frequently supplemented 2006 ISDA Definitions as the standard definitions for cleared and uncleared interest rate derivatives.
 The 2021 ISDA Definitions incorporate prior supplements to the 2006 ISDA Definitions in addition to other changes which were made to conform to updates in market practice and regulation.
 Both the 2006 ISDA Definitions (as supplemented effective January 25, 2021) and the 2021 ISDA Definitions contain ISDA-recommended fallbacks for interest rate derivatives referencing an Interbank Offered Rate, including U.S. Dollar LIBOR.
-ISDA has announced that implementation of the 2021 ISDA Definitions is expected to occur for clearing houses, trading venues and other market infrastructures between October 1, 2021 and October 4, 2021.
+ISDA announced that implementation of the 2021 ISDA Definitions was expected to occur for clearing houses, trading venues and other market infrastructures in early October 2021.
 While market participants may continue to use the current 2006 ISDA Definitions, ISDA will not incorporate any further supplements following implementation of the 2021 ISDA Definitions.